 Semiconductor manufacturing requires significant capital investment, leading to high fixed costs, including depreciation expense.
 If we are unable to utilize our manufacturing and testing facilities at a high level, the fixed costs associated with these facilities will not be fully absorbed, resulting in higher average unit costs and lower gross profits.
-As a percentage of revenues, gross profit was 33.2% for 2005, compared to 32.4% for 2004 and 28.1% for 2003.
+As a percentage of total revenues, gross profit was 33.2% for 2005, compared to 32.4% for 2004 and 28.1% for 2003 and was 38.2% and 32.2% for the first six months of 2006 and 2005, respectively.
 Gross profit improved in 2004 and 2005, in each case as a result of increased sales volume and cost savings from our profitability enhancement programs.
 Increased competition and other factors may lead to further price erosion, lower revenues and lower margins for us in the future.